 IP Address is like your contact address.
 If people write a letter to you, they need an address to post.
 Similarly in computer world, IP address is the address to which information is sent to, to reach your computer.

 Purpose of IP Address

-The internet protocol address has two main purposes – identify the particular machine and location of the machine.
+The internet protocol address has two main purposes – identify the particular machine and the location of the machine.
 By identifying the particular machine it gets easier for the network to identify the same devices working on it.
 Whereas the location of the machine is like your residential address, the IP address serves the purpose of the address of your machine on the internet.
 As IP addresses are unique identifiers, they offer your computers the ability to send and receive data from other computers around the given network range.

 Benefits of IP Address

-Well, if you are wondering how come IP addresses are useful for you, then you will be amazed to find out so many different benefits of the IP addresses.
+Well, if you are wondering how come IP addresses are useful for you, then you will be amazed to find out so many different benefits of IP addresses.